withTitleLogo

 고객님들이 가장 많이 물어보시는 내용을 모았습니다.

-What is the recommended frequency and appropriate number of toning sessions?
+What are the recommended frequency and appropriate number of toning sessions?

 QnA

-Generally, 10 or more sessions may be considered, and the interval between sessions is adjusted based on 1-2 weeks.
-This may vary depending on individual skin reactions and improvement goals.
+Generally, 10 or more sessions can be considered, and the treatment interval is adjusted based on 1-2 weeks.
+This may vary depending on individual skin response and improvement goals.

 Can acne occur after toning treatment?